Obuda University

 When Budapest Tech was founded, the formerly separately taught economics and social science subjects were integrated into one independently managed organisational unit.
 The Faculty has the following departments:

-• Department of Management and Quantitative Methods (Módszertani és Menedzsment Intézet)
+- Department of Marketing, Management and Methodology (Marketing, Menedzsment és Módszertani Intézet)

 Our faculty offers training courses in compliance with the Bologna System.
 In the new educational structure the first level is basic training (BSc, BA).
 Such first degree courses focus on practical professional training demanded by potential employers, and at the same time provide a good grounding for theoretical knowledge enabling students to further their studies on a Master’s degree course (MSc, MA) if desired.
 In the linear training system such a Master’s course normally takes 4 semesters.
 After graduating from a Master’s, a student can start working or opt to continue with his or her studies by applying to enter a PhD programme, the peak of tertiary education.